criswell/uca-gpl/README.md

 These tools are holdovers from the old Linux Client Agent, but they are still valid and useful for the Unified Agent.

+All of these tools can be found in the Linux subdirectory of the platform- specific code.

-#### Using the chroot script
+#### Using the build chroot script

-Included in the repository is a script which will set up a chroot build and development environment in either a Debian/Ubuntu install, or a
+Included in the repository is a script which will set up a chroot build and development environment in either a Debian/Ubuntu install, or a openSUSE/SLES install.

-.
 The script's name is
 "build_chroot.sh", and takes a single parameter specifying the path to the chroot to build, e.g.:

         # ./build_chroot.sh /path/to/work/chroots/lucid-buildenv

+If you are running on a Debian-derived system, the "build_chroot.sh" script can take a second, optional parameter telling the bootstrapper which distribution to use.
+This is helpful if you wish a newer distribution than "Ubuntu Lucid", which is the default.

+        # ./build_chroot.sh /path/to/work/chroots/lucid-buildenv testing

-#### Using the setup_env.sh script
+#### Using the setup environment scripts

-Included in the source repository is the current gSOAP source tree used by the Linux client agent as well as a script called 'setup_env.sh' which can be used to automatically set-up a Debian-based distribution (such as Ubuntu) for development and building of the EIL Linux client agent.
+Included in the build_env directory are several scripts for setting up development environments on various Linux platforms.
+These scripts are named:

+        DISTRO_setup_env.sh

+where "DISTRO" is the distribution the script supports.
+The build chroot script above calls these setup environment scripts after it has built a development chroot, but these scripts can be executed manually as well.

-This script must be run as root, and must be run on a Debian-derived system.
-Running on another system (even if that system has apt available on it) will have undefined results.
+These scripts must be run as root, and must be run on the appropriate platform they are designed for.
+Running on another system  will have undefined results.

-The script is not entirely automated, and will require some user intervention during key moments.
+The scripts are not entirely automated, and will require some user intervention during key moments.
 It is recommended that you read the instructions carefully.

 #### Using the chroot wrap script

 Maintaining and changing into your chroot build environment can be tedious, especially if you are working from a laptop or an otherwise isolated development environment.
-Thus, the 'chroot_wrap.sh' script was created to automate some of the tasks which can be tricky to remember when working with chroots.
+Thus, the 'chw.sh' script was created to automate some of the tasks which can be tricky to remember when working with chroots.

-This script must be run as root and takes a single argument- the path to a previously set up chroot build environment (see section "2.a" above).
+This script must be run as root and takes a single argument- the path to a previously set up chroot build environment (see section above).
 Once completed, you will be left inside the chroot environment ready to work.

-        host-env ~/work/path/# ./chroot_wrap.sh /home/sam/work/intel/chroots/testing
+        host-env ~/work/path/# ./chw.sh /home/sam/work/intel/chroots/testing
         ... (script runs)
         chroot-env /# _
         ... (everything is now in the chroot)